Associations

 db.Model(&user).Where("code IN ?", codes).Association("Languages").Find(&languages)

-Append new associations for many to many, has many, replace current association for has one, belongs to
+Add new associations for many to many, has many, or replace the current association for has one, belongs to.

 db.Model(&user).Association("Languages").Append([]Language{languageZH, languageEN})